Child Endangerment, Cal. 273a PC

 If the child died as a result of the offense, the defendant can be sentenced to an additional and consecutive four years in state prison, and will likely also face more serious charges such as murder or manslaughter.

 Our society places a great emphasis on the protection of children, and as such, the crime of child endangerment carries stiff penalties.
-Anyone accused of this crime should seek legal advice which is appropriate for their unique circumstances, provided by a qualified criminal defense attorney.
+Anyone accused of this crime should seek legal advice that is appropriate for their unique circumstances, provided by a qualified criminal defense attorney.
 There are a few common legal defenses to a charge under this statute:

 - The alleged endangerment was unintentional and the defendant’s behavior did not rise to the level necessary to qualify as willfulness.